SalmanSaleh1/Tasks/README.md

 # Task 6: Gesture-Based Mobile Menu Automation

 Brief Overview:
 This Python script automates swiping, tapping, and scrolling gestures to interact with a mobile app's menu.
-It validates the correct loading of specific items (image, name, price) using reusable OOP components.
+It validates the correct loading of specific items (image, name, price) using reusable OOP components

+# Task 7: JSON Data Extraction and Display
+Brief Overview: This Python script reads data from a JSON file, extracts specific fields (id, name, email, age), and prints them in a formatted way.
+It handles missing fields by providing default values using the .get() method.